 how long we've got, and how many people we're working with.

-Try Circus Skills use only use professional jugglers or circus artists to teach our circus workshops.
-This means that we can provide a level of awe and wonder other providers who for instance, use childrens entertainers, might not be able to deliver.
+Try Circus Skills only use people with high skill levels to deliver our workshops.
+This means that we can provide a level of awe and wonder basic children's entertainers might not be able to deliver.
 When you're looking to hire a circus workshop, always ask about the skills of the person who'll be running it.
 There are different circus workshops for different markets.

 All of the circus props/toys that we bring are intended to help either learning coordination, or balance.
 We bring in a range of toys for all abilities and there is often a natural progression from one to another.
 For instance, a pedal walker helps the pupil to learn the basic balance skills for riding a unicycle, juggling scarves help to learn juggling balls, and chinese ribbons help to learn poi.